Queen Elizabeth IIs Funeral: What We Know - UrduPoint

 The king and senior members of the royal family are expected to join the procession for the last stage of the journey from the Quadrangle in Windsor Castle.

-- Final resting place - A private burial service held later will be attended by only close family members.
+- Final resting place - A private interment service held later will be attended only by close family members.

-The queen's mother and father were buried there as well as the ashes of her sister Princess Margaret.
+The queen's mother and father -- king George VI and queen Elizabeth the queen mother -- were buried there as well as the ashes of her younger sister princess Margaret.

 The coffin of Prince Philip will be moved from the royal vault to the memorial chapel.